-R ef Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence IPC policies and procedures are in place in line with the requirements of The Health and Social Care Act (2008).
-Code of Practice on the prevention and control of infections and related guidance "Hygiene Code" (IPCG) Policies not in line with the requirements of the Hygiene Code and some have not been reviewed and updated.
-Planned programme of IPC policy development and update in line with Hygiene Code requirements.
+Unite ed Lincolnshire Ref Ol bjective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Committee providing assurance to TB Assurance rating IPC policies and procedures are in place in line with the requirements of The Health and Social Care Act (2008).
+Code of Practice on the prevention and control of infections and related guidance "Hygiene Code" (IPCG) requirements of the Hygiene Planned programme of IPC policy development and update in line with Hygiene Code requirements.
 IPC programmes of surveillance and audit are in place to monitor policy requirements.
 Divisional audit processes with progress and exception reporting to IPCG, IPC Site meetings and IPC related Divisional forums.
 Associated action and development plan documentation Not all policies have been produced or updated.
-Some aspect of reporting require further development.
+Some aspects of reporting require further development.
+Reporting to and monitoring by IPCG and other related forums, e.g. Site meetings.
 Process in place to monitor delivery of and compliance with The Health and Social Care Act (2008).
 Code of Practice on the prevention and control of infections and related guidance (IPCG).
 Non-compliance with some aspects of the Hygiene Code.
 Premises and facilities Premises Assurance Model (PAM) - 21/22 - take forward as a sub project led by (E&F).
 Gap Analysis to be compiled and presented quarterly to the IPCG and QGC.
 IPC policies to be updated / developed / written in line with the timetable. •Recruited into Estates and Facilities/Decontamination Lead post with a start date of June/July 2021. • Good progress with achieving and sustaining standards of environmental cleanliness.
 Potential to remain at amber due to infrastructure concerns & requirement to achieve compliance with new National Standards of Cleanliness directive • Provision of suitable hand hygiene facilities work under the remit of ward enhancement, capital and tap replacement programmes. policy requirements.
 Divisional audit processes with progress and exception reporting to IPCG, IPC Site meetings and IPC related Divisional forums.
 Associated action and development plan documentation Not all policies have been produced or updated.
-Some aspec of reporting require further development.
+Some aspects of reporting require further development.
+Reporting to and monitoring by IPCG and other related forums, e.g. Site meetings.